 Skip to main content

-We provide a simple model inference interface that includes logic for preprocessing and postprocessing.
+We provide a simple model inference interface, including preprocessing and postprocessing logic.

-First, you need to import the relevant dependencies and create a DocClassifier class.
+First, you need to import the required dependencies and create the DocClassifier class.

-In the inference folder directory, there is a register folder containing all the registration data.
-You can place your registration data in this folder, and DocClassifier will automatically read all the data in the folder during inference.
-If you want to use your own dataset, specify the register_root parameter when creating the DocClassifier and set it to the root directory of your dataset.
+In the inference data folder, there is a register folder that contains all the registered data.
+You can place your registration data here, and DocClassifier will automatically read all the data in the folder during inference.
+If you want to use your own dataset, specify the register_root parameter when creating the DocClassifier, and set it to the root directory of your dataset.

-We have included several registered document images in the module for demonstration purposes, which you can refer to and expand upon.
-Additionally, we strongly recommend using your own dataset to ensure the model can adapt to your application scenarios.
+We have preloaded several image registration files within the module.
+You can refer to these files and expand them as needed.
+We strongly recommend using your own dataset to ensure the model can adapt to your application scenario.

 register